masoncfrancis/limitr/README.md

 # Limit

-A lightweight rate limiter written in Go
+A HTTP request rate limiter written in Go